Nexmo/stitch-android-quickstart/docs/2-inviting-members.md

 }
 ```

-Calling `addConversationInvitedListener` on an instance of `ConversationClient` let's you respond to events where a user is invited to a conversation.
-In this example we're going to show that the user was invited, join the conversation, and then navigate to our `ChatActivity` to participate in that conversation. `addConversationInvitedListener` takes a `ConversationInvitedListener` object as a parameter.
-The `ConversationInvitedListener` has two callbacks: `onConversationInvited`, which means the user successfully received the invite, and an error callback.
+To respond to events where a user is invited to a conversation, you can add a `ResultListener<Invitation>` to a `invitedEvent()` on an instance of `ConversationClient`.
+In this example we're going to show that the user was invited, join the conversation, and then navigate to our `ChatActivity` to participate in that conversation.
+The `ResultListener<Invitation>` only has a success callback: `onSuccess`, which means the user successfully received the invite.

 Now let's go back to our `retrieveConversations()` method: